 - transport distance 5 to 10 miles (rate per journey) £8.63

 - transport distance over 10 miles (rate per journey) £12.23

 Deferred payment administration and interest

 Deferred payments carry additional charges, as well as the cost of services being received.
 These are:

-- An annual charge of £12.94 to cover the costs of administering the scheme each year (providing statements, reviewing the arrangement, etc).
+- an annual charge of £12.94 to cover the costs of administering the scheme each year (this includes providing statements and reviewing the arrangement)

 Note – the charges for these services may change.

 Your day care contribution is based on the actual number of days or part days you attend the day care service.

 - day care – older people and mental health (day or part day rate) – £32.56